trashbirdecology/luisdva.github.io/_posts/2018-09-15-animate-top-n.md

 ![gif demo]({{ site.baseurl }}/images/topndemo.gif)

+top_n() posts:
 [English version](https://luisdva.github.io/rstats/Top-and-bottom-values-for-groups/)
 [Spanish version](https://luisdva.github.io/Valores-m%C3%A1ximos-y-m%C3%ADnimos-para-datos-agrupados/)

 Say we have a dataset with three dogs, three cats, and three birds.
 We have names for each one, plus their 'cuteness' rating as a continuous value.
 The code to create the animation is in the gist at the end of this post (full of hacks but reproducible).

+I pasted the code as the plot title, but we can interpret each step like so:

 - Mutate to modify character strings, using multiple conditional statements.
 - Filter to discard birds.